G-Ostolaza/React-intro-Lesson-Plan/Lesson-Plan.md

 ---
 ### What is a React Fragment?
 ---
 #### React also gives us an element called a fragment (<> </>).
 React requires that all returned elements be returned within a single “parent” component.
-If we don’t want to wrap our elements in a container element like a div, we can use a fragment:
+If we don’t want to wrap our elements in a container element like a div, we can use a fragment.
+React.fragment eliminates extra nodes from the DOM; it does not appear as a node, where as a div will be when rendering.
 ---

 ### Initial Setup: